 All in all, think about what you look for when reading menus and recreate it.
 You’ll find immediate changes to your business, and it really doesn’t take nearly as long as you think.

-This is one of those things that many restauranteurs forget, but it’s a truth of the age we’re in.
+This is one of those things that many restaurateurs forget, but it’s a truth of the age we’re in.
 Everyone has a phone, but not everyone has a computer.
 As such, you must focus on mobile ordering.

-There’s not much more to say here than to remember that having a seamless mobile ordering experience will do wonders for your online ordering revenue.
+There’s not much more to say here other than to remember that having a seamless mobile ordering experience will do wonders for your online ordering revenue.
 If you’re still stuck with a WordPress webpage and no app, it’s time to bite the bullet and look into getting yourself an online ordering system for restaurants - trust me; it’ll make a huge difference.
 And as a nice little bonus, it’ll take some work off your already chock-full plate.

 You and I both know that most big delivery services (third-party or otherwise) have gotten the online ordering system down pat.
 One of the most common things to experience when ordering online is what we call a “checkout upsell.”